Cub0n/Freifunk-on-low-Flash-RAM-device/README.md

 * The local web server is needed due to the installation of the additional packages.
 It is possible to copy the packages directly to the USB device and install it from there (change opkg URL to something like: _file:///packages/_ )
 * The whole process could be simplified if the configuration is supported inside the Gluon Framework.
 * Cloning Gluon and then the Freifunk site should match, otherwise you encounter some build or configuration errors, if the site config does not support an actual gluon framework
-* The router can be very slow and will not handle many WiFi devices, especially if the router has low flash and memory (4MB/32MB)
+* The router can be very slow and will not handle many WiFi clients, especially if the router has low flash and memory (4MB/32MB)